mlin/GenomicSQLite/docs/guide.md

 Given a TEXT value, pass it through unchanged.
 Given NULL, return NULL.
 Any other first input is an error.

-The optional `Y` and `Z` arguments provide [`substr(twobit_dna(X),Y,Z)`](https://sqlite.org/lang_corefunc.html#substr) without decoding the whole sequence.
-Unfortunately however, neither provides efficient random access within very long sequences, due to SQLite's pagination and UTF-8 layers.
-Consider splitting long sequences across multiple rows if that's needed.
+The optional `Y` and `Z` arguments provide equivalent functionality to [`substr(twobit_dna(X),Y,Z)`](https://sqlite.org/lang_corefunc.html#substr) without decoding the whole sequence.
+Unfortunately however, [SQLite internals](https://sqlite.org/forum/forumpost/756c1a1e48?t=h) don't allow either approach to achieve true random access into very long sequences.
+Consider paginating long sequences across multiple rows if that's needed.

 Notice that the encoding function passes through TEXT values if they contain any non-nucleotide character, and the decoding function always passes through TEXT values.
 Therefore, if you fill a BLOB column with encoded values, it will use the two-bit encoding in rows with nucleotide-only sequences, and store the original text values in other rows.
 However, "decoding" the original text values will preserve their case and T/U letters, unlike decoded BLOBs.